artembatura/zero-scriptsjs/README.md

 - ### ⚡ Extensible & Modular

+Package plugin system.
 Extensions is a ["pluggable"](packages/core#process-of-loading-extensions) packages.
 To add a feature you need only add package to `devDependencies`.

-_Unused packages will not be installed, because you choose what you needed._
+_Most unused packages will not be installed, because you choose what you needed._

 ---

 - ### ⚙ Customizable

 Extensions have a [set of options](packages/core#passing-options).
 It allows modifying configurations for your requirements.

+# Why?

+**Most of popular bundlers doesn't ship configuration management facilities**.
+As result supporting and extending complex configurations it is a chore work in every project.

+We know popular tools which solve this problem.
+For example CRA, Vue CLI and other. **These tools was created to simplify development only for specific projects and do not combine the best among themselves**.

+Also, CRA is not extensible out of the box and ship everything even if you don't need some features.
+You can eject CRA, but you will lose all advantages, and you will need to support configuration yourself.

+# How it works?

 # Guide